SkoolNotes/Taproot/2020HIST201/_KBe21hist201floBittersweetIndianIndependence.md

 ## millions dead in hindu-muslim violence

-## the death of the hope of a unified indian
+## the death of the hope of a unified indian identity

+## assassination of Gandhi, by an extremist of his own faith

+## decades of conflict between india and pakistan